rmarable/ParallelClusterMaker/README.md

 2. **kill-pcluster.py**: Run the kill-pcluster.py script from your local
 environment.
 This tool can also be used to clean up artifacts from previous builds or in situations where the the ParallelCluster stack has exceeded `cluster_lifetime` and self-terminates.
-To delete the cluster that was created in the example above:
+To delete the cluster that created in the example above:

 `$ ./kill-pcluster.py -N test01 -O rmarable -A us-east-1a`